 - Switch to the other breast after three to four minutes or when the flow slackens.

 - You may express from each breast twice in each expressing session.

-- It is possible to collect colostrum until three times every day using the same syringe.
+- It is possible to collect colostrum three times every day using the same syringe.
 Bear in mind to store the covered syringe in the refrigerator between uses.

 - At the finish of the accumulating day, collect all the samples in a ziplock bag and freeze them.

 - You can clearly label the cup or syringe detailing the time and date of the expression.
 You can sign on the label to confirm the right identification later on.

 - It may be feasible to keep the frozen colostrum in the freezer for about three months or until 12 months if stored in a deep freezer.

 - You may transport your frozen expressed colostrum to the hospital using a cooler pack filled with ice bricks for maintaining the temperature at the time of your delivery.

 Expressing colostrum before birth may have the following risks for mom and baby: